RhetTbull/osxphotos/README.md

                                   do not include an extension in the FILENAME template.
 See below for additional details
                                   on templating system.
+  --strip                         Optionally strip leading and trailing
+                                  whitespace from any rendered templates.
+For
+                                  example, if --filename template is "{title,}
+                                  {original_name}" and image has no title,
+                                  resulting file would have a leading space but if used with --strip, this will be removed.
   --edited-suffix SUFFIX          Optional suffix template for naming edited
                                   photos.
 Default name for edited photos is in form 'photoname_edited.ext'.
 For example,